planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/loadfile.rst

    #.
 In the :guilabel:`Bounding Boxes` section, click on the :guilabel:`Compute from data` and :guilabel:`Compute from native bounds` links to set the bounding box of the layer.

    .. figure:: img/tif_newlayerconfig.png
-      :align: center

-      *Configuring a layer to publish*
+      Configuring a layer to publish

 #.
 When finished, click :guilabel:`Save`.
 Your GeoTIFF is now published in GeoServer!